 Security and Privacy

-PIA promises not to create any traffic logs that might provide insight into your Internet activities.
+PIA promises not to collect any data that might provide insight into your Internet activities.
 This "No-Logs" guarantee was put to the test in 2018 when PIA was unable to produce any information despite a subpoena.
 Since then, however, PIA has changed owners.

-PIA's parent company, Kape Technologies PLC, has something of a questionable past amongst data privacy and Internet security activists.
-Under its earlier name (Crossrider), the company was caught out in the past for spreading malware and adware.
-Those who use VPN services certainly don't expect their personal data to be monetized.
-Even though the incident occurred in the past and doesn't automatically implicate PIA, it still raises some skepticism.
+Kape Technologies PLC, which owns PIA, has something of a questionable past.
+Under its former name (Crossrider), the company was caught spreading malware and adware.
+Those who use VPNs certainly don't expect their personal data to be monetized.
+Even though the incident occurred in the past and doesn't automatically implicate PIA, it does raise some skepticism.

-Much could be done to dispel these concerns with an external, independent audit, of the type regularly conducted by some of PIA's competitors.
-Unfortunately, PIA has yet to submit to such an audit, however, support staffers assured us that steps were being taken to do so in the near future (2021), but that a partner needed to be selected.
+Much could be done to quiet these concerns with an external, independent audit, like those that some of PIA's competitors regularly undergo.
+PIA hasn't submitted to one of these yet.
+Its support staffers assured us that steps were being taken to do so in the near future, but that a partner needed to be selected.

 Things are a bit more clear-cut in terms of security: Thanks to its integration of OpenVPN and WireGuard, PIA supports the most important VPN protocols.
-The second in particular is widely considered to offer the cutting edge in terms of performance and security.
-By default, PIA encrypts all connections with OpenVPN and AES 128, however, it is possible to change to AES 256, either with the CBC or GCM block cipher modes.
+WireGuard, in particular, is widely considered to offer cutting-edge performance and security.
+By default, PIA encrypts all connections with OpenVPN and AES 128, however, it is possible to switch to AES 256, either with the CBC or GCM block cipher modes.

 We were unable to identify any leaks during testing.

 PIA hardly puts a foot wrong, on paper.
-With that said, its parent company's past trespasses require more than just a name change to gain our trust.
-The VPN provider should offer more transparency and press forward with its plans to submit to an external security audit in light of its owner's corporate history.
+With that said, its parent company's past mistakes require more than just a name change to gain our trust.
+The VPN should offer more transparency and move forward with its plans to submit to an external security audit in light of its owner's corporate history.